Hal Markarian

-Hal Markarian (1929 — 2012) was an Armenian American aircraft designer who is known for implementing the initial designs of the B-2 Stealth Bomber.
-He produced a sketch that was the inspiration for the modern B-2 Spirit.
+Hal Markarian (1929–2012) was an Armenian American aircraft designer who is known for implementing the initial designs of the B-2 Spirit stealth bomber.
+He, along with Wesley Kirk, produced a sketch that was the inspiration for the modern B-2 Spirit.
 Today's B-2 Spirit incorporates much of Markarian's design.

-Design for the B-2 Stealth Bomber
+Design for the B-2 Spirit

-During the initial project of the Stealth Bomber, Hal Markarian was appointed as project manager.
+During the initial project of the stealth bomber, Hal Markarian was appointed as project manager.

 The first sketches of the aircraft were done by Markarian in June 1979.
-Markarian's proposal was one of the two designs that were considered in the making of the Stealth Bomber.
-Markarian's proposal was very similar to the YB-49, an aircraft designed by Northrop Grumman three decades earlier in 1947.
+Markarian's proposal was one of the two designs that were considered in the making of the stealth bomber.
+Markarian's proposal was very similar to the YB-49, an aircraft designed by Northrop three decades earlier in 1947.

-The design was influenced by Irv Waaland and John Cashen who were experts in stealth technology.
+The final design was influenced by Irv Waaland and John Cashen, who were experts in stealth technology.
 The team also included aerodynamicist Hans Grellman, as well as Dick Scherrer, a designer who had arrived from Lockheed.
-The design was much lighter and thinner than the modern B-2 Stealth Bomber and had six engines equipped, most likely GE F404.
+The design was much lighter and thinner than the modern B-2 stealth bomber, and had six engines equipped, most likely GE F404.
 The aircraft had a diamond shaped center body which served to accommodate a crew, fuselage and weapons.

 The aircraft design that Northrop Grumman would later adopt was similar, though it had a deeper center-section of the aircraft than Markarian's design.
 Due to demands from the Strategic Air Command, the aircraft was also made much heavier and had larger weapon carriers.